KJSong00/HPS-camera-image-view-ros/README.md

 If you use this project, you can view image of HPS camera in ROS environment<br>
 You can only test in 64 bit operating system

+### Notice
+After cloning this repostiory, please rename the directory to "hps_camera"(for preventing build failure)

 ### Pre-requirements
 * ROS Kinetic